maxhoesel-ansible/ansible-collection-pterodactyl/CONTRIBUTING.md

 - Valid scopes are all components of this collection, such as modules or roles
 - The description must be lower-case

-Example: `fix(pterodactyl_panel): don't crash during full moon
+Example: `fix(pterodactyl_panel): don't crash during full moon`

+The `lint` environment automatically checks previous commit messages for any errors, so as long as you haven't pushed anything yet, there is no harm in renaming your commit.
+Note that the CI will also fail if an invalid commit name is present.

+#### Hints for role development

+None so far

 ### Update Tests and Documentation

-We use `molecule` to test all roles and the `ansible-test` suite to rest modules (in the future).
-In addition to local tests, CI jobs are also run on every push/PR against one of the main branches.
+We use `molecule` to test all roles and the `ansible-test` suite to rest modules.
+In addition to local tests, CI jobs are also run on Github

-To test your changes locally, follow the steps above and then run either `hacking/test_modules.sh` or `hacking/test_roles.sh`, depending on what you changed.
-These scripts will run a subset of the CI tests in an isolated environment via docker and report any obvious errors back to you.
+To run the full test suite, run `./test.sh`.
+You can inspect the file to see the individual test steps.

+Note that you **can't** just run `tox`, as the `sanity` and `integration` environments need extra parameters passed to `ansible-test`.
+Without these, they will fail.
+In addition, the `tox-ansible` plugin (which automatically generate scenario envs) also adds a few unneeded environments to the list, such as `env`.

 ### Submitting your Changes